Big in 2021: In-depth with the most anticipated games of the year

 10 video game trends to look out for in 2021

 2021 is going to be a huge year for video games.
 As a result, there's quite a bit to keep track of; sometimes it can be difficult to get a sense of where you should direct your attention and what you should focus on.
-If you're looking for a quick update on the key points of interest and discussion heading into this new year, we have put together this feature exploring the top 10 game trends to keep an eye on as we move through 2021.
+If you're looking for a quick update on the key points of interest and discussion heading into this new year, we have put together this feature exploring the top 10 game trends to look out for in 2021.

 Throughout Big in 2021, GamesRadar is exploring what we believe to be the 21 most anticipated and exciting games of the new year – but they aren't the only releases on the schedule!
 No, there are plenty more games on the way and if you're looking to get a better sense of all of then, you'll want to click the link above and see the full slate of upcoming video games for the year.